What are you in the mood for?

 3. Broccoli

 Raw broccoli is almost 90% water, 7% carbs and 3% protein with negligible fat.
 Find raw broccoli boring?
 Toss these flower heads into a stir-fry, creamy soup or salad so your taste buds don’t go through an ordeal and you get your dose of protein.
 Win-win.
-Since the protein content per serving is relatively less, you might want to supplement it to your primary protein sources.
+Since the protein content per serving is relatively less, you might want to supplement it with your primary protein sources.

 Estimated protein per cup: 3 gm